History of British Columbia: Race and ethnic relations

-Prohibition
+Interwar period and World War II

-Alcohol was prohibited in British Columbia for about four years, from 1917 to 1921.
-A referendum in 1916 asked BC citizens whether they approved of making alcohol illegal (the other question was whether women had the right to vote).
+Alcohol was prohibited in British Columbia from 1917 to 1921.
+A referendum in 1916 asked BC citizens whether they approved of making alcohol illegal (the other question was whether women should have the right to vote).
 The contested results rejecting prohibition led to a major political scandal that subsequently saw the referendum being overturned and alcohol prohibited.
-However, by 1921 the failures were so apparent—a thriving black market, arbitrary (often class- and race-based) enforcement and punishment, rampant corruption—that alcohol was established as a commodity subject to government regulation and taxation as it is today.
+However, by 1921, the failures of prohibition were so apparent—a thriving black market, arbitrary (often class- and race-based) enforcement and punishment, rampant corruption—that alcohol was established as a commodity subject to government regulation and taxation as it is today.
 US prohibition in the 1920s and early 1930s led to a thriving business of producing and smuggling alcohol to quench the thirst of BC's southern neighbours.
 Many of Vancouver's richest families built or consolidated their fortunes in the rum-running business.
-Some compare today's robust cannabis-growing industry in BC (the number-one cash crop) to this earlier era.
+Some compare today's robust cannabis-growing industry in BC to this earlier era.

+The end of the 1920s and the end of prohibition in the US, combined with the onset of the Great Depression, plunged the province into economic destitution during the 1930s.
+Widespread unemployment among veterans was hardened by many of the available jobs being taken by European immigrants and disgruntled veterans organized a range of "soldier parties" to represent their interests.
+These were variously named Soldier-Farmer, Soldier-Labour, and Farmer-Labour Parties.
+These formed the basis of the fractured labour-political spectrum that would generate a host of fringe political parties, including those who would eventually form the Co-operative Commonwealth Federation and the early Social Credit splinter groups.
+Compounding the already dire local economic situation, tens of thousands of men from colder parts of Canada moved into Vancouver, creating huge hobo jungles around False Creek and the Burrard Inlet rail yards.
+This included the old Canadian Pacific Railway mainline right-of-way through the heart of Downtown Vancouver.
+Increasingly desperate times led to intense political efforts, an occupation of the main post office at Granville and Hastings, which was violently put down by the police, and an effective imposition of martial law on the docks for almost three years due to the Battle of Ballantyne Pier.
+A Vancouver contingent for the On-to-Ottawa Trek was organized and seized a train, which was loaded with thousands of men bound for the capital but was met by a Gatling gun straddling train tracks at Mission.
+All the men were arrested and sent to work camps for the duration of the Depression.
+There were signs of an economic return towards the end of the 1930s, and the onset of World War II transformed the national economy, ending the Depression.